 Excess IT Hardware offers nationwide service and nationwide pick up across South Florida and outside South Florida, including outside South Florida repair service.
 If your organization operates beyond Boca Raton, we can help standardize the same compliance-focused workflow across multiple locations.

-Process and compliance means your IT equipment retirement follows a defined workflow with documented steps, including controlled pickup, chain of custody handling, data sanitization or destruction decisions, and reporting for audit readiness.
-It ensures disposal is not informal or inconsistent.
-It creates proof that devices were handled securely and processed responsibly.
+Process and compliance means your IT equipment retirement follows a defined workflow with documented steps, including controlled pickup, chain-of-custody handling, data sanitization or destruction decisions, and reporting for audit readiness.
+It ensures retirement is not informal or inconsistent and gives your organization proof that devices were handled securely and processed responsibly.

 Most businesses should request pickup confirmation, asset tracking or serial number reconciliation if required, and certificates tied to recycling and data security outcomes.
 Some organizations also require documentation formats that align to internal vendor management programs.
 The best approach is to define required records upfront so reporting matches your audit expectations.